Children & Youth Services

 Read to a Dog

-Tanzy, the therapy dog, will be visiting the library this summer with her handler, Carolyn.
 This program is loosely based on the R.E.A.D. program (Reading Education Assistance Dogs), which uses therapy dogs to provide new readers with a fun, positive, confidence-boosting experience.
 Kids are given ten minutes to read to Tanzy, who happens to be a great listener and never judges.
 (This program is brought to you by the Superior Public Library & Therapy Dogs International.)
+We currently do not have any dates set for Read to a Dog, but hope to have more sessions in the future.

 School Visits and Tours